openwfm/wrf-sfire-docs/docs/clusters_guide.md

     ssh -L 8888:127.0.0.1:8888 username@math-alderaan

 and log in again.
 You need to keep *both* ssh connections open.
-On VMware Horizon you can omit the username.
+On VMware Horizon, you can omit the username.

 Open a web browser (Firefox recomended) on the same computer where you run the ssh connections, and go the the link from jupyter above.
-(Use copy/paste or course).
+(Use copy/paste or course.)

 You should see a Jupyter screen in the browser.
 You can navigate your file tree, open shell windows, run computation in jupyter notebooks (remember nothing too computationally intensive), etc.